-Well this is pretty exciting – a 10 day holiday and plans for a road trip around the upper and mid North Island.
-We have done a lot of travelling on those roads and hope we have pulled together a really great itinerary for you – it includes some of the big stuff like you would expect but it also covers some of the less travelled roads in New Zealand, attempting to uncover some of those little gems that are not over run with tourists and will take you to the heart of New Zealand life.
+Well, this is pretty exciting – a 10 day holiday and plans for a road trip around the upper and mid-North Island.
+We have done a lot of travelling on those roads and hope we have pulled together a really great itinerary for you – it includes some of the big stuff like you would expect but it also covers some of the less travelled roads in New Zealand, attempting to uncover some of those little gems that are not overrun with tourists and will take you to the heart of New Zealand life.
 Sound good?
 Let’s get GOing then!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental at Auckland Airport – we’re not New Zealand’s favourite rental car company for no reason!

 - Route map with key locations